Shilpa-Kancharla/machine-learning-tutorials/Nonlinear Methods/README.md

 In R, `library(splines)`
 1. Specify the number of basis functions or degrees of freedom.
 2. Let the data decide the positions of the knots (default)

+### Boundary Effects
+- The behavior of polynomial fit tends to be erratic near the boundaries.
+- The piecewise polynomial fit beyond the boundary knots behave more wildly than the corresponding global polynomials in that region.

+## Natural Cubic Splines
+- Additional constraints: the funciton be linear beyond the boundary knots
+- Frees up four degrees of freedom (two constraints in each boundary region), which can be spent in the interior region
+- The price is bias near the boundaries.
+- Assuming the function is linear near the boundaries (where there is less information anyway) is often considered reasonable.